BURN2 Rangers Manual

 The 007s are a team made up of the most long-standing and highly respected individuals in Burn2.
 The identities of the 007s are confidential.
 The primary responsibility of the 007s is that they perform a final review on bans.
 They operate on consensus.
 All 007s are Ranger trained and use the Rangers’ FLAME process.
 By protocol, they thoroughly discuss and analyze all aspects of an issue before deciding whether an avatar should be banned.

-Note that 007 is not necessarily a Ranger role, but may be an Estate Manager role with Ranger and special 007 training.
+Note that 007 is not necessarily a Ranger role, but may be an Estate Manager role with previous Ranger roles and special 007 training.

 Second Life Group Memberships